 - ½ cup powdered milk

-- ½ cup chopped Turkey delights (about 100 grams), rose flavor
+- ½ cup packed finely chopped Turkish delights (about 100 grams), rose flavor

-- 4 tablespoons dried rosebuds
+- 4 tablespoons dried rosebuds, optional

-- 1 teaspoon vanilla (preferably Tahitian)
+- 1 teaspoon vanilla, preferably Tahitian

 - 2 tablespoons rosewater

 - Pinch of salt